rathmerdominik/MineMineNoMiRoleAndCrewAssigner/README.md

 <p align="center"> <img src="crews.png"> </p>

 <p align="center">
-The second part of the mod consists in synchronizing crews of the Mine Mine no Mi Mod into a Discord Forum Channel.
+The second part of the mod consists of synchronizing crews of the Mine Mine no Mi Mod into a Discord Forum Channel.
 </p>

 <p align="center">